GHSVS-de/plg_system_jscssminifyghsvs/README.md

 # plg_system_jscssminifyghsvs
+## THIS PROJECT IS NO LONGER MAINTAINED.
-# DOES NOT SUPPORT ES6 JAVASCRIPT!!!!!!!!
+## DOES NOT SUPPORT ES6 JAVASCRIPT!!!!!!!!

 Minifies JavaScript and CSS using online webservices javascript-minifier.com and cssminifier.com but NOT while page load.
 You can start minify jobs and organise them from Joomla back-end with this little helper.